top of page

 PUBLICATIONS

 Chen, Philip; Melanee Thomas; Allison Harell and Tania Gosselin.
-(Conditional Accept) “Implicit and Explicit Gender Stereotyping in
+(2023) “Implicit and Explicit Gender Stereotyping in

 Farhart, Christina and Philip Chen.
 (2022) “Racialized Pandemic: The Effects of Racial Attitudes on COVID-19 Conspiracy Theory